 That genetics underlies the stable behavioral patterns of personality is not a particularly controversial idea.
 Nor is the idea that non-human animals and humans alike have personalities.
 It is also not particularly controversial to collect personality information from third parties rather than from the individuals who are being studied.
 For example, in studies of infant or child personality, researchers often distribute surveys to parents or teachers.
 Indeed, the parent-child or teacher-student relationship is roughly analogous to the keeper-animal relationship at a zoo.

 The researchers claim to have detected a correlation between a variant of a gene called ASH1 and neuroticism, for Asian elephants.
-They also found genetic polymorphisms – variations in composition – in two other genes that they looked at: AR and NUFIP2, but they did not detect correlations for these genes with personality.
-To be clear, this was not a GWAS, or genome-wide association study, a method plagued by false positives.
+They also found genetic polymorphisms - variations in composition - in two other genes that they looked at: AR and NUFIP2, but they did not detect correlations for these genes with personality.
+To be clear, this was not a GWAS, or genome-wide association study, a method plagued by false positives (added to clarify: when sample sizes are small.
+This sort of candidate gene study has its own share of problems as well.
+This post focuses therefore on issues surrounding personality assessment, leaving criticism of the genetic methods to those more qualified).
 They looked only at seven regions on six genes that had hypothesized relationships with personality and were known to be expressed in the brain in other species, including humans and domestic dogs.
 The researchers also concluded that there are at least five factors that comprise elephant personality: dominance, neuroticism, agreeableness, curiosity, and impulsiveness.
-“This is the first report,” they write, “of an association between a genetic polymorphism and personality in elephants.”
+"This is the first report," they write, "of an association between a genetic polymorphism and personality in elephants."

 Unfortunately, the personality assessments were problematic.
 The researchers noted that the "elephants in Western zoos were rated as being more curious, and less dominant, impulsive, and nervous than elephants in Japanese zoos."
 Could Western elephants really be more curious than their counterparts living in Japanese zoos?